menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Mountain Ranch is generally considered to be a blue-collar town.
-59.26% of the Mountain Ranch workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mountain Ranch is a blue-collar town, with 59.26% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mountain Ranch is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Mountain Ranch who work in office and administrative support (40.74%), sales jobs (0.00%), and personal care services (0.00%).

 Setting & Lifestyle